 Thermal ceilings – The properties of these ceiling tiles mean that these types of drop ceiling help to retain heat and maintain consistent room temperature.
 Having good insulation is a positive step towards energy saving; something we are all being encouraged to do in these more environmentally aware times.
 Improving the thermal qualities of a building also helps to save money.

-Suspended ceiling tiles are made of a mineral fibre fire protected product.
-In the event of a fire every second counts and this material’s “passive” fire protective properties, when used in conjunction with a fully functioning “active” system (sprinklers, alarms, etc) and good fire safety practices could play a vital role in assisting building evacuation.
+Suspended ceiling tiles are made of a mineral fibre fire-protected product.
+In the event of a fire every second count and this material’s “passive” fire protective properties, when used in conjunction with a fully functioning “active” system (sprinklers, alarms, etc) and good fire safety practices could play a vital role in assisting building evacuation.

 Yes, normally when they are old and tatty a fresh coat of paint can spruce them up.
 We also offer a decorating service alongside our ceiling installation and office refurbishment work.